ParikhKadam/bidaf-keras/README.md

 ## To-do list
 - Make this project as a portable module and publish it on pypi

-I don't know which things should I keep in mind to do this (such as if a directory doesn't exists at runtime, the model should create it dynamically instead of throwing an error).
+I don't know which things should I keep in mind to do this (such as how to create a setup.py file, what are the other files needed/essential for publishing, how these files help, etc.).
 If you have such points that I should keep in mind, consider contributing to this project.
 Also, if you have time to implement it in this project, submit your work with a pull request on a new branch.

 Thoughts, samples codes, modifications and any other type of contributions are appreciated.
 This is my first project in Deep Learning and also first being open source.
 I will need as much help as possible as I don't know the path I need to follow.
 Thank you..